 You can create a pay category by following these steps;

 When you create a new business, a number of common pay categories have already been created however, you are able to create new ones that match your business needs.
 To create a new Pay Category click on the 'Add' button as shown below:

 - A new pay category box will open.
 Type the name of the new pay category in the pay category name box.
 Then click the 'Save' button:

 Fields in this category include:

-- Units - hourly, annually, fixed, or daily
+- Units - hourly, annually, fixed, daily and monthly

 - Super rate - as a percentage